Signed in as:

 Step 5: Understand When to Lift the Freeze

-If you need to apply for credit (such as a loan or mortgage), you can temporarily lift the freeze online, by phone, or by mail using your PIN.
+If you need to apply for mortgage loans or other credit options, such as a loan or mortgage, you can temporarily lift the freeze online, by phone, or by mail using your PIN.
 You can choose to lift it for a specific lender or for a set period before reapplying the freeze.

 Final Thoughts

 Placing a credit freeze is a crucial step in protecting your Social Security number from fraud.
-It’s a free service, does not impact your credit score, and can be lifted whenever necessary.
-By securing your credit across all three bureaus, you take an essential step in preventing identity theft and maintaining control over your financial security.
+It’s a complimentary credit review and a free service that does not impact your credit score, and can be lifted whenever necessary.
+By securing your credit across all three bureaus, you take an essential step in preventing identity theft and maintaining control over your financial security, especially when working with a mortgage broker for your mortgage financing needs.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.